 .

-Attaching the Paper Messes
+Attacking the Paper Messes

-We used to have lots of paper bills that we would keep and file at home, but it became overwhelming very quickly.
-So we contacted all companies that we had a bill for and asked to go paperless, this reduced my overwhelm massively.
-This is something you should do over the next few days, but for now let’s get all paperwork into one spot, and put them aside to go through later tonight.
+This is something you should do over the next few days (hubs can also help with this), but for now let’s get all paperwork into one spot, and put them aside to go through later tonight.

 - First, collect ALL paper clutter, bills, and so on from around your home.